lucasquemelli/lucasquemelli/README.md

 ### Hi there 👋

-Call me Lucas!
-I am a Data Scientist!
+My name is Lucas!
+I am a Chemical Engineer and a Master of Science in Chemical Engineering, and I work with Data Science.

 <p align="center">
   <img width="48%" src="https://github-readme-stats.vercel.app/api?username=lucasquemelli&show_icons=true&theme=tokyonight" />